 PROGRAM INFORMATION: In addition to 15 credit hours of academic core courses, students must also complete a minimum of 45 credit hours of technical core courses with at least 24 credit hours in one concentration area.

 CAREER OPTIONS: This degree is customizable so that students may ensure employability in their concentration area.

-- Arkansas Tech University (ATU) to complete a Bachelor of Professional Studies. - UA Fort Smith to Bachelor of Applied Science - ASU Jonesboro to Bachelor of Applied Science in Organizational Supervision
+- Arkansas Tech University (ATU) to complete a Bachelor of Professional Studies. - ASU Jonesboro to Bachelor of Applied Science in Organizational Supervision